-Twenty-one years ago, the September 11 terrorist attacks forever changed our nation.
+Twenty-two years ago, the September 11 terrorist attacks forever changed our nation.
 These tragic events are etched into the minds of anyone old enough to remember that day.
 Nearly 3,000 lives were taken; 11 of these men and women are laid to rest here at The Woodlawn Cemetery.
 Every year, we honor their memories, reading the names of each victim.
 We are also paying special tribute on our Facebook page sharing a series highlighting those who are forever at rest at Woodlawn.

 Among the 3,000 lives lost were 441 first responders – the firefighters, police officers, paramedics, and other rescue workers who rushed to help those in need.